 Media Reporting Score: 8 The main TV and radio stations in the United Kingdom - especially those like the BBC that operate under a public charter - provide an extensive array of high-quality news services.
 Government decisions feature prominently in this programming, and information and analysis on government decisions are both extensive and held to a high standard.
 There is substantial competition for viewers, in particular between the BBC, ITV, Sky and Channel 4.
 In addition to news programs, all provide in-depth analysis programs on politics and policy in a variety of formats.
-The Today Programme on BBC Radio 4 is well-known for its highbrow political analysis and scrutiny, and often sets the tone for political debates; Newsnight is the flagship political news program on TV.
+The Today Programme on BBC Radio 4 is well-known for its highbrow political analysis and scrutiny, and often sets the tone for political debates; Newsnight is the flagship political-news program on TV.

-The style of interview on these programs is often explicitly not deferential, and even quite confrontational - especially towards ministers.
+The style of interview on these programs is often explicitly not deferential, and even quite confrontational - especially toward ministers.
 This is justified by the need to hold politicians and especially government ministers to account.
 Local radio and press also have a tangible influence within their localities and an increasing number of people resort to online services, most notably BBC Online, as a source of information on government.

 Scandals both in the private sector (News of the World) and the public sector (BBC) may have cost some credibility but have so far had no recognizable influence on the functioning of the media system as a whole.
+Despite political pressure, The Guardian newspaper played a crucial role in the global surveillance disclosures of 2013, and was awarded the 2014 Pulitzer Prize for its efforts.